Jump to content

 Updated

-By Morpheus in Latest Windows Intrusion Detection Systems Core Software Packs
+6. Windows Intrusion Detection Systems Core Software Support Pack

 This is the latest Windows Intrusion Detection System Core Software Support Pack and is required for all Windows Intrusion Detection Systems (WinIDS) installs.